Parent Empowerment Peer (PEP) Project

 The Parent Empowerment Peer (PEP) Project is a pioneering, statewide initiative addressing the urgent need for emotional and practical support for families involved with the child welfare and well-being systems in Kansas.

-At its core, this project trains Parent Empowerment Peer Specialists (PEPS)—parents with lived experience—to serve as trusted allies and mentors alongside families.
-PEPS foster trust, hope, and motivation for change, especially for families engaged with the child welfare system, while helping them navigate complex services and advocate for themselves.
+At its core, this project trains Parent Empowerment Peer Specialists (PEPS)—caregivers with lived experience—to serve as trusted allies and mentors alongside caregivers navigating these often-complex systems while helping caregivers navigate services and foster self-advocacy.
+PEPS foster trust, hope, and motivation for change.

 Purpose & Vision

-- To provide emotional and empowering support that helps families heal from the harm caused by past system involvement.
+- Empower caregivers and provide emotional support that helps families heal

-- To build trust and confidence in navigating systems that have often felt alienating, punitive, or inaccessible.
+- Help caregivers build trust and confidence in their abilities navigating systems

-- To equip families with advocacy skills and mentorship that help them make meaningful, positive changes, leading toward safe, sustainable family reintegration.
+- Equip families with advocacy skills and mentorship that help them make meaningful, positive changes, leading toward safe, sustainable family reintegration.

 The PEPS Role